tqtezos/stablecoin/README.md

 ### Measuring

 To measure and collect these numbers:
-1. Configure your `tezos-client` to use a delphinet node
+1. Configure your `tezos-client` to use a current testnet node
 1. Make sure `tezos-client` has a `nettest` alias with enough ꜩ
     ```
     tezos-client get balance for nettest